GrayR00t/Jupiter_Assignment/README.md

 For above assigment I am providing two solution written in python, one without use of any inbuilt library and another with scipy library.

-## General Instruction to run the solution
+## General Instructions to run the solution
 - Clone the repository in your local machine
 - Install the scipy library required for solution2 open terminal and type fallowing command
 ```bash